• Home

 Entry Eligibility:

-• Middle School Public Forum: All entries must be in the 4th to 8th grade during the 2022-23 school year.
+• Middle School Public Forum: All entries must contain students that are in the 4th to 8th grade during the 2024-25 school year.

-• High School Public Forum: All entries must be in the 9th to 12th grade during the 2022-23 school year.
+• High School Public Forum: All entries must contain students that are in the 9th to 12th grade during the 2024-25 school year.

 Judging Information: